PLSysSec/haybale/README.md

 haybale = "0.1.0"
 ```

+`haybale` also depends (indirectly) on the LLVM 8 and Boolector libraries, which
+must both be available on your system.
+See the [`llvm-sys`] or [`boolector-sys`] READMEs for more details and instructions.

 ### 2. Acquire bitcode to analyze

 Since `haybale` operates on LLVM bitcode, you'll need some bitcode to get started.